shakram02/Lwa-Web/README.md

 2. Android application to generate OTP passcodes
 3. Web portal to enter the passcode.

-## Use case
-Ideally, you have a network at home (you should get one if you don't).
-Let's say that you want to grant one of your friends the magnificent glory to light your room's lights over the internet.
-Because your room's light is so precious and needs to be secure, your friend can only light it once and before 30 secs. pass after you given them the code.

-Only you have the secret token that's used to generate OTP keys.
-You generate the OTP key using the Android app and send the key to your friend.
-Your friend enters the key on the webportal (after you've removed the *Get Secret* page) and verifies the token, voila!!! your room lights will now be on.

 ## Usage

 1. Download the repo